liana-p/narrat-engine/docs/features/audio.md

     soundPerLetter:
       prefix: letter-
       suffix: -sound
+      volume: 0.5
 ```

-If a character is speaking and the letter "c" is about to appear on screen, then the game will try to play the audio named `"letter-c-sound"`.
+If a character is speaking and the letter "c" is about to appear on screen, then the game will try to play the audio named `"letter-c-sound"`, with the volume multiplied by 0.5.

 The letter sounds need to be defined as normal sounds in the audio config file.
 For example: